-I don’t know if I’ve mentioned to you (I totally have) that me and the Mr went travelling round the world pre baby.
-Back in 2012 we made the decision to take some time out from work and it was the best decision ever made (bar husband deciding to propose to me, obvs).
-My husband loves a spreadsheet and immediately set about planning our time away, and I set about finding out what snippets of advice I could online.
-We found such good information through blogs and through talking to family and friends who’d travelled before, we actually found these options more useful than the classic tool, the Lonely Planet guides.
-We had an awesome time away, here are my top tips for travelling the world that I want to share with you.
+Back in 2012 me & the Mr made the decision to take some time out from work and it was the best decision we ever made.
+My husband loves a spreadsheet and immediately set about planning our time away and I set about finding out what snippets of advice I could online.
+We found such good information through blogs and through talking to family and friends who had travelled before, we actually found these options more useful than the classic Lonely Planet guides.
+We had such an awesome time away, here are my top tips for travelling the world that I want to share with you.

 Talk to people!
 Honestly, this seems so obvious but this is the best bit of advice to give.
 Once you’re on your trip, if you’re staying in hostels like we did, get chatting to your fellow travellers.
 They might have been to places you’re heading too and have tips or advice, or they might have done a particular tour that was worth doing.
 In Australia we weren’t going to head to the famous Fraser Island for one reason or another, but got chatting to some people we’d been on a boat trip with and they wholeheartedly recommended it.
 They gave us a tour operator to try and this ended up being one of the best experiences from our trip.
 This would’ve been something that we would’ve missed out on, had we not got talking.